Top 7 Things To Do in San Diego

 2. Drink All the Craft Beers

 San Diego has over 110 km of coastline so there are a ton of great beaches to check out.
-Coronado, Del Mar, Torrey Pines…there are endless options for walking along the beach, swimming, surfing or just enjoying the view.
+Coronado, Del Mar, Torrey Pines…there are endless options for walking along the beach, swimming, surfing or just enjoying the view, you will be able to find at least one surf shop near by.

 Two of my favourites are Pacific Beach (for the pier and the boardwalk) and La Jolla cliffs where you can watch the paragliders launch and land off the Torrey Pines Gliderport on the cliff tops.